PabloGalaz/2hp-Eurorack-Clock-Divider-Binary-Counter/README.md

 - 2hp (instead of 4hp)
 - Mostly SMD components (0603)
 - Added /128 output
-- Added LED for clock input (through-hole, bent)
+- Added LED for clock input (through-hole, bent; watch video)
 - Only one board

 The PCB layout was inspired by the PCB layout of Uncertainty, by OAM (https://github.com/oamodular/uncertainty.git)